 Instead of struggling with the challenges of covering costs for supplies themselves, many manufacturers choose purchase order financing to solve recurrent cash flow issues.
 Lenders will provide direct payment to suppliers, so your company can quickly fulfill orders.

-After an order is complete, your customer pays a purchase order financing company directly, rather than sending the proceeds to you.
-Then, the purchase order financing company sends back the remaining balance to your business.
+After an order is complete, your customer pays a purchase order financing company directly rather than sending the proceeds to you.
+Then, the purchase order financing company returns the remaining balance to your business.

 Purchase order financing can be highly advantageous for companies that take on large projects or customer orders, like:

 Purchase orders can be continuous or a singular transaction.
 This financing option allows businesses to pay for the costs of supplies and other essential items without using available capital, allowing companies to take on more orders.
 Purchase order financing is a flexible financing product for startups or companies tight on cash.

 Highlights of Purchase Order Financing for Manufacturers:

 - Minimal costs

 - Quick application